Lynnwood Assault Attorney

 attempt to get the charges reduced or even dismissed.
 I have been representing

-clients for assault offenses for over ten years.
+clients for assault offenses for over seventeen years.
 As a former prosecutor,

 I know exactly what the prosecution is looking for when they try to convict